Siege of Athens and Piraeus (87–86 BC): Siege

-While Aristion and his party were able to stave off the Roman attackers for some time, they eventually surrendered after their water ran out and after they had heard of the Pontic defeat at the Battle of Chaeronea (Perhaps late Spring).
+While Aristion and his party were able to stave off the Roman attackers for some time, they eventually surrendered after their water ran out and they had heard of the Pontic defeat at the Battle of Chaeronea.
 They were all executed shortly after their surrender.

 Consequences

 After routing the Pontic army at the Battle of Chaeronea, Sulla had another victory at the Battle of Orchomenus the following year.
 Sulla and Mithridates VI of Pontus finally got together in 85 BC to sign the Treaty of Dardanos, concluding the First Mithridatic War.

 Sulla's army took Athens on the Kalends of March, in the consulate of Marius and Cinna, February 12 86 BC.
-The siege of Athens was a long and brutal campaign, Sulla's rough battle hardened legions, veterans of the Social War thoroughly devastated the city.
-Athens had chosen the wrong side in this struggle, portrayed as a war of Greek freedom against Roman domination.
+The siege of Athens was a long and brutal campaign, Sulla's rough battle hardened legions, veterans of the Social War, are said to have thoroughly devastated the city.
+However, archaeological investigations show that the destruction wrought on the city by Sulla's troops was less devastating than has generally been assumed in research.

-It was punished severely, a show of vengeance that ensured Greece would remain docile during later civil wars and Mithridatic wars.